theArjun/ead-notes/notes/development-process-management/continuous-integration.md

     - Stop waiting to find out if your code's going to work.
     - Reduce integration problems.
     - Reduce the risk of bugs.
-3. Making continuous integration works, we need:
-    - Source code repository
-    - A check-in process
-    - An automated build process
-    - A willingness to work incrementally.
-4. It supplements the checks like:
+3. It supplements the checks like:
     - Automated code quality tests.
     - Check test cases.
     - Syntax style review tools